 Financial Instrument Fair value estimation technique (i) Cash and cash equivalents, other receivables, accounts payable, and repurchase agreements Considered to approximate their carrying values, due to their short-term nature and are classified as Level 1 (ii) Quoted equities Quoted market bid prices. (iii) Non-Trinidad and Tobago sovereign bonds and corporate bonds Estimated using bid-prices published by major overseas brokers (iv) Government of Trinidad and Tobago securities: Estimated using bid-prices published by major overseas brokers.
-Estimated model valuation • Eurobonds Estimated moder valuation • Other (v) Interest in money market funds Considered to be the carrying value because of the short-term nature and variable interest rate. (vi) Loans and notes receivable The fair value of the loan portfolio is considered to be the amortised cost in the absence of an active market (vii) Demand deposits and other accounts with no specific maturity Considered to be the amount payable on demand on the reporting date. (viii) Deposits and other liabilities maturing after one year Discounting future cash flows using reporting date yields of similar investments.
+Estimated model valuation Eurobonds • Other (v) Interest in money market funds Considered to be the carrying value because of the short-term nature and variable interest rate. (vi) Loans and notes receivable The fair value of the loan portfolio is considered to be the amortised cost in the absence of an active market (vii) Demand deposits and other accounts with no specific maturity Considered to be the amount payable on demand on the reporting date. (viii) Deposits and other liabilities maturing after one year Discounting future cash flows using reporting date yields of similar investments.

-25. Contingent Liabilities
+27. Contingent Liabilities

-As at March 31, 2023, there were two legal proceeding outstanding against the Group.
-Based on legal advice, the directors do not expect the outcome of that action to have material impact on the Group's financial position and as such no provisions were required (2022: 1).
+As at 31 March, 2024, there were two legal proceeding outstanding against the Group.
+Based on legal advice, the directors do not expect the outcome of these actions to have material impact on the Group's financial position and as such no provisions were required (2023: NIL).

-26. Credit Commitments
+28. Credit Commitments